-Director and motion graphics designer Ninian Doff reveals his techniques for avoiding procrastination and getting on with his job.
+Director and motion graphics designer Ninian Doff reveals how to get on with your job if you're a freelancer.

 How to avoid procrasination?
 In many ways, I think procrastination is an important part of the initial creative process.
 I have all my best ideas whilst riding my bike, so I often justify cycling to get a coffee as part of working.

 I think if you're ever stuck on something or feel it's just not right, its no good sitting at your computer battling it.
 Go and tidy a room, do the gardening or cook something far too time-consuming and the solution will pop into your head.
 However, once I have the idea and need to make it real, then I'm just kidding myself if I think that going out for a cycle ride is helpful.

 - Also read our expert guide to working from home